Proposal for a nanomechanical qubit: Conclusions

 The mechanical qubit can be used to couple to a wide number of modalities for external fields, including acceleration, magnetic forces or other forces.
 We have shown that any fields that induce forces on the mechanical oscillator can be detected with unprecedented sensitivity, using quantum preparation and detection protocols.

+We have shown that the nanomechanical qubits can be coupled to each other by microwave cavities, allowing the implementation of a CNOT gate with purely microwave control.
+In principle all other operations involving multiple qubits can be obtained by applying the CNOT gate and single qubit operations.

-We also found a unitary transformation, valid in the dispersive limit of $g/|t/\hbar-\omegam| \ll 1$, that maps the problem to the anharmonic oscillator, giving the explicit expressions of the main physical operators in the qubit subspace.
+On the more technical side, we also found a unitary transformation, valid in the dispersive limit of $g/|t/\hbar-\omegam| \ll 1$, that maps the problem to the anharmonic oscillator, giving the explicit expressions of the main physical operators in the qubit subspace.